alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `From` suspends a function. `Pure` lifts an already-computed value into `IO<T>`; it does not run an effect or extract anything from `IO<T>`. `Map` applies pure logic to the eventual value, while `FlatMap` is for the dependent case where the next step also returns `IO`. `Run` executes one.

 This implementation is deliberately limited.
-It is synchronous, and C# cannot enforce the discipline that constructing an `IO<T>` should describe work rather than perform it immediately.
+It is synchronous, and C# cannot enforce that constructing an `IO<T>` should describe work rather than perform it immediately.

 `Pure` also does not defer evaluation of its argument.
 This performs the read before `Pure` is called: